How would you like to write a $2.3 million check to the US Treasury because your grant was mismanaged?

 The Inspector General also recommended that the FEMA de-obligate $1,493,606 of unused funds.

-The nonprofit spent $1.4 million less than the budget estimates for the project Million Payback of Grant Funds The Shocking Truth, but the state didn’t notify FEMA that the funds would not be used as anticipated for over six years.
+The nonprofit spent $1.4 million less than the project’s budget estimates, but the state didn’t notify FEMA that the funds would not be used as anticipated for over six years.

-Six years after the majority of the work is complete The Shocking Million Payback of Grant Funds Truth and the award recipient still hasn’t let the Federal agency know that they didn’t spend all the money.
+Six years after most of the work is complete, the award recipient still hasn’t let the Federal agency know that they didn’t spend all the money.

 Fast Forward: Adding Insult to Injury